-Conductivity - A measure of the amount of salts in water and a good indicator of a range of urban pollutants.
+Conductivity - A measure of the amount of salts in water and an indicator of multiple urban pollutants.

-Contact recreation standards - Two standards are listed for recreational water quality designation under the Texas Surface Water Quality Standards (Title 30, Chapter 307 of the Texas Administrative Code), contact recreation and non-contact recreation.
-According to this standard, "water bodies in Texas are presumed to have contact recreation except where specifically proven otherwise by a use-attainability analysis" (TCEQ, 2007).
+Contact recreation standards - Standards are listed for recreational water quality designation under the Texas Surface Water Quality Standards (Title 30, Chapter 307 of the Texas Administrative Code).
+According to this standard, "water bodies in Texas are presumed to have contact recreation except where specifically proven otherwise by a use-attainability analysis" (TCEQ, 2018).
 E. coli is used as the indicator bacteria to determine recreational status in freshwater bodies in the state.
-To achieve contact recreation designation, freshwater bodies of water must maintain an E. coli geometric mean of less than 126 MPN per 100mL.
+To achieve contact recreation designation, freshwater bodies of water must maintain an E. coli geometric mean of less than 126 CFU per 100mL.

 Edwards Aquifer Recharge Zone - The Edwards Aquifer is an aquifer, or geological formation containing water, that extends southwest from Williamson County toward San Antonio, then west to Kinney County.
 The Edwards is a karst aquifer, meaning its karstic limestone is highly permeable and responsive to rainfall and drought.
-The Recharge Zone is the area of land where water enters the Aquifer where Edwards Limestone is exposed at the ground surface (Source: https://www.edwardsaquifer.org/science-maps/about-the-edwards-aquifer/).
+The Recharge Zone is the area of land where Edwards Limestone is exposed at the ground surface and water enters the aquifer.
 Water flowing over land and into streams throughout the Recharge Zone is especially sensitive to pollution, as a karstic system does not contain sand like other aquifers, with which to filter contaminants.
 Approximately 27% of the Shoal Creek watershed is in the Edwards Aquifer Recharge Zone.

-Eutrophication - Eutrophication is the process in a body of water by which excessive nutrients stimulate algae growth, which decreases the amount of oxygen available for other living organisms (Source: https://oceanservice.noaa.gov/facts/nutpollution.html).
+Eutrophication - Eutrophication is the process in a body of water by which excessive nutrients stimulate algae growth which decreases the amount of oxygen available for other living organisms.

 Flashiness - A flashy stream is one that has a tendency toward "flash floods," or abrupt flooding during heavy rainfall events.
-Intermittent, urban streams often have increased flashiness because of the lack of pervious cover resulting from development that might otherwise slow the movement of runoff into a stream during a storm.
+Intermittent, urban streams often have increased flashiness because of the amount of impervious cover resulting from development.

-Illicit discharges - Common discharges include petroleum products (e.g., motor oil, gasoline, diesel fuel), sewage, soaps and detergents, sediment (e.g., silt, mud), antifreeze, latex and oil-based paints, solvents, trash and debris, restaurant grease, and fertilizers and pesticides.
-Discharges may occur through illicit plumbing connections to the City's storm sewer system, wastewater overflows, deliberate dumping, or accidental spills (Source: http://www.austintexas.gov).
+Illicit discharges - Discharges to a water body that may occur through illicit plumbing connections to the City's storm sewer system, wastewater overflows, deliberate dumping, or accidental spills.
+Common discharges include petroleum products (e.g., motor oil, gasoline, diesel fuel), sewage, soaps and detergents, sediment (e.g., silt, mud), antifreeze, latex and oil-based paints, solvents, trash and debris, restaurant grease, fertilizers, and pesticides.

-Intermittent Stream - An intermittent stream is one that largely flows seasonally and/or during heavy rainfall events as opposed to a perennial stream which derives the majority of its baseflow from groundwater seepage in the form of springs.
+Intermittent Stream - An intermittent stream is one that largely flows seasonally and/or during heavy rainfall events as opposed to a perennial stream which continually flows and may derive its baseflow from groundwater seepage.

-Localized flooding - A term used when flooding occurs away from creeks in a concentrated area due to problems with the secondary drainage system.
+Localized flooding - A term used when flooding occurs in a concentrated area away from creeks due to problems with the secondary drainage system.

-Primary drainage system - The primary drainage system is comprised of the streams to which the engineered, or secondary, drainage system channels stormwater.
+Primary drainage system - The primary drainage system is the streams to which the secondary, or engineered, drainage system channels stormwater.